- Aim of this page

 People charged under these laws will only be able to have them disregarded if two key conditions are satisfied:

-- that all parties involved in the conduct constituting the offence consented to it and were aged 16 or over at the time of the offence
+- The activity must have been consensual – All parties involved in the conduct constituting the offence consented to it and were aged 16 or over at the time of the offence

-- the offence does not involve sexual activity in a public lavatory (which is still illegal)
+- It must not be an offence today – The scheme does not include sexual activity in a public lavatory (which is still illegal)

 How to apply